Floer homotopy theory and degenerate Lagrangian intersections: Morse theory: homotopy

-Abouzaid-Blumberg \cite{AB24} have begun rewriting the foundations of Floer homotopy theory and in this section we will review their framework.
-Since we will not require the full power of the theory\footnote{Most notably, we will not work with stratified derived orbifolds with corners as Abouzaid-Blumberg do; we will simply work with stratified smooth manifolds with corners.}, we will write the following statements in less generality.
-Also, the reader only familiar with the original Cohen-Jones-Segal framework (c.f. \cite{CJS95,CK23,Lar21}) may safely use their intuition from this framework to interpret the Floer homotopy theory performed in the present article.
+Abouzaid-Blumberg \cite{AB24} have begun rewriting the foundations of Floer homotopy theory and, in this subsection, we will review their framework.
+Since we will not require the full power of the theory, we will write the following statements in less generality.\footnote{Most notably, we will not work with stratified derived orbifolds with corners; we will simply work with stratified smooth manifolds with corners.} Also, the reader only familiar with the original Cohen-Jones-Segal framework (i.e., \cite{CJS95,CK23,Lar21}) may safely use their intuition from this framework to interpret the Floer homotopy theory performed in the present article.